ropensci/webchem/.github/ISSUE_TEMPLATE/bug_report.md

 about: Describe a bug you've seen or problem you've encountered
 ---
 Please briefly describe your problem and what output you expect.
-If you have a question, please try using stackoverflow <http://stackoverflow.com> first.
+If you have a question, please ask in the [Discussions](https://github.com/ropensci/webchem/discussions) first.

 ## Minimal reproducible example